monisbday/monisbday.github.io/index.md

 | out of stock | good and plenty   | nice  |
 | ok           | good `oreos`      | hmm   |
 | ok           | good `zoute` drop | yumm  |

+> Doing a Nathan,
+>
+> Is when you invite someone over and after some drinks and a
+> quarter of a join you fall asleep on the kitchen table.

 ### There's a horizontal rule below this.